KuzyWoozy/SC2_PPO_distributed/README.md

 - `checkpoints/`
 	* Saved models or models to be evaluated location.
 - `scripts/`
--	* SLURM job scripts for ARCHER2 and Cirrus work launching.
+	* SLURM job scripts for ARCHER2 and Cirrus work launching.
+- `configs/`
+	* Configuration files for various Makefile target operations.
 - `data/`
 	* Data from experiment/SLURM runs.
 - `src/`